ifip-summerschool/ifip-summerschool.github.io/_pages/programme.md

 **15:00 -- 15:30**: Coffee break

-**15:30 -- 17:00**: Paper session IV
+**15:30 -- 17:00**: Parallel Session
+* Paper session IV
 <div style="margin-top:-20px; font-size: 70%;">Session Chair: Stefan Schiffner</div>
   * *Frederick Gaß*: Tensions between the Data Act and the GDPR within the Use of IoT Products
   * *Nicola Leschke*: Engineering Personal Data Access: A Procedural Perspective on Challenges and Solutions
   * *Yuwen Zhang and Michael Friedewald*: Theory and Practice of Data Portability A Systematic Literature Review
+* Workshop II: *Gurvirender Tejay and Umit Cali*: Connected Vehicles and Digital Privacy: An Applied Workshop using IEEE Digital Privacy Model

 #### Day 3 :: Thursday, August 21, 2025